mendix/docs/content/apidocs-mxsdk/apidocs/data-hub-apis.md

 ## 4. The Data Hub Search API

-The [Search Open API](https://datahub-spec.s3.eu-central-1.amazonaws.com/search.html)enables users to search and retrieve assets that are registered in the Data Hub that satisfy specified search criteria.
+The [Search OpenAPI](https://datahub-spec.s3.eu-central-1.amazonaws.com/search.html)enables users to search and retrieve assets that are registered in the Data Hub that satisfy specified search criteria.

 The API also includes calls to retrieve all versions of a data source and full details of specific services.

-The [Search Open API](https://datahub-spec.s3.eu-central-1.amazonaws.com/search.html)enables users to search and retrieve assets that are registered in the Data Hub that satisfy specified search criteria.
+The [Search OpenAPI](https://datahub-spec.s3.eu-central-1.amazonaws.com/search.html)enables users to search and retrieve assets that are registered in the Data Hub that satisfy specified search criteria.

 The API also includes calls to retrieve all versions of a data source and full details of specific services.